 Using Google Latitude service via their own Google Account, a user cell phone location is mapped on Google Maps via its GPS locations.
 Users can control the accuracy and details of what each of the other users can see.
 Either providing an exact location, or a limited view, identifying the city only to friends and followers.

-With the latest update from Google check-ins to Google Latitude now earn you points which are tallied, and then used to rank Google+ users on a global leaderboard, is the same way Foursquare functions.
+With the latest update from Google, check-ins to Google Latitude now earn you points which are tallied, and then used to rank Google+ users on a global leaderboard, in the same way Foursquare functions.
+This gamification of location sharing adds a competitive element to the service, encouraging users to check in more frequently and engage with the platform.
+The points system is designed to reward users for their activity, making the experience more interactive and fun.

-The new feature is being rolled out by Google so don’t worry if you can’t see it just yet, and only seem to appear after you check-in somewhere at the moment.
+The new feature is being rolled out by Google so don’t worry if you can’t see it just yet, and only seems to appear after you check-in somewhere at the moment.
 Expect more updates very soon from Google.
+This gradual rollout is typical of Google’s approach to new features, allowing them to test and refine the functionality before a full-scale release.

 Source: Engadget